colyseus/docs/docs/state/schema.md

     The `@type()` you see heavily used on this page uses an upcoming JavaScript feature that is yet to be formally established by TC39. `type` is actually just a function imported from `@colyseus/schema` module.
 By calling `type` with the `@` prefix at the property level means we're calling it as a property decorator.
 [See the decorators proposal here](https://github.com/tc39/proposal-decorators).

+## Working with schemas

+- Only the server-side is responsible for mutating schema structures
+- The client-side should never perform mutations on schema - as they are going to be replaced as soon as the next change come from the server.

 ### Primitive types

 Primitive types are numbers, strings and boolean.